raushan-yadav/SER_Division_Scheduling_and_Optimization_using_OR_Model/docs/model_formulation.md

 ---

 ### 9. Scope and Future Work
-The current work focuses exclusively on mathematical model formulation and structural validation.
-Computational implementation and solver-based experimentation will be undertaken in subsequent phases after model approval.
+This work focuses on model formulation and structural validation.
+Computational experiments and large-scale calibration using the complete Chakradharpur Division WTT are planned as future work.